Environmentalist Urges Governments To Declare Climate Emergency For Addressing Heatwave - UrduPoint

 Environmentalist Urges Governments To Declare 'Climate Emergency' For Addressing Heatwave

-Chairperson Subh-e-Nau, Shahida Kausar Farooq, an NGO working for environmental issues, on Thursday, appealed to the federal and provincial governments to immediately impose an environment emergency in the country to deal with the devastating effects of global warming in Cholistan, Gwadar and Dera Bugti areas

-ISLAMABAD, (UrduPoint / Pakistan Point News - 12th May, 2022 ) :Chairperson Subh-e-Nau, Shahida Kausar Farooq, an NGO working for environmental issues, on Thursday, appealed to the federal and provincial governments to immediately impose an environment emergency in the country to deal with the devastating effects of global warming in Cholistan, Gwadar and Dera Bugti areas.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 15th May, 2022 ) :Chairperson Subh-e-Nau, Shahida Kausar Farooq, an NGO working for environmental issues has appealed to the federal and provincial governments to immediately impose an environment emergency in the country to deal with the devastating effects of global warming in Cholistan, Gwadar and Dera Bugti areas.

 In a statement, Mrs Farooq said that environmentalists around the world have been warning for decades that global warming could cause sudden changes in the weather around the world.